 Each guest visiting English Lakes Hotels Resorts & Venues is invited to give a voluntary donation of £1 at the end of their stay.
 Most are happy to contribute in the knowledge that the money raised is working hard to protect and maintain the landscape for future generations.

 The money raised is used to support a host of projects across Cumbria and Lancashire, delivered by committed organisations who are working hard to protect our beautiful landscape, support local communities and promote our wonderful heritage.

 Cumbria Community Foundation

 Cumbria Community Foundation supports individuals, families and communities by addressing disadvantage in many forms.
 Every year they support over 500 projects; since 1999 they have invested over £44 million into nearly 4,000 groups and 8,000 individuals.

 In 2019 English Lakes supported Windermere, Ambleside and District Angling Association (WADAA), through the community foundation.
 The project was to improve access at Castlehead Tarn, providing wheelchair access to the area and helping to open up the sport to the wider community.

 Environmental Projects With The Lake District Foundation

-For over sixteen years English Lakes supported Lake District Foundation raising nearly £200,000 to help minimise the adverse impacts of tourism, whilst maximising the positive effects of tourism on the local economy.
+For over sixteen years English Lakes supported the Lake District Foundation.
+Raising nearly £200,000 to help minimise the adverse impacts of tourism, whilst maximising the positive effects of tourism on the local economy.

 The Lake District Foundation is a charity set up to protect the landscape and environment of Cumbria and the Lake District.
 The money donated supported a variety of conservation and restoration projects.
 The beauty of the local landscape and wonderful wildlife are enjoyed by millions of visitors each year, but the effect of footfall has an impact on the environment.